 I have always been a big fan of efficiency.
-Sometimes technology can get in the way of that, no doubt about it.
-One area where I believe technology is king though is helping businesses run remotely.
+Sometimes technology can get in the way of that, there's no doubt about it.
+One area where I believe technology is king though is helping a business run paper-free.

-You don't need a paperless office, but to me, it is essential to operating the business no matter where I am at.
+Paperless offices are great for a variety of reasons.
+To me, a paperless office is essential when operating my business no matter where I am.
 For example, when I am giving a speech in another city, I can be managing our internal checklists throughout the day.
 I can give direct feedback to my team on live conversations with clients.
-I can draft a letter to be sent without ever being at the firm.
+I can draft a letter to be sent without ever being at the office.

 How Can You Run A Paperless Office?

-Before I give you the actual tools, I need to make sure that you understand a paperless office starts with the team.
-You must have a team that buys in and is capable of this.
+Teamwork makes the dream work!
+You must have a team that likes the idea of reducing paper usage.
 Some tasks are better for people with paper, but you must have a team of folks that are all in on being paperless.

 Second, you must stay consistent with this approach.
-If someone wants a bunch of documents, unless absolutely necessary to print and mail, find a way to give it to them digitally.
-Disclaimer: this does not substitute direct mail marketing campaigns.
-Those still work and are necessary.
+If someone wants a bunch of documents, unless absolutely necessary to print and mail, try and find a way to give them a digital version of those documents.

-Finally, you need to spend time learning how you learn and create best.
+Finally, you need to spend time understanding how you learn and create best.
 It is different for everyone, but here are a few different ideas that have worked for me.

 What Do You Use?